dotlang/language/Enhancements.md

 How will this new method access private members of the class?
 This will add to the confusion.
 We can implement abstract method by using fps.

 N - If we compose X and define empty method A which exists in X too, the X method will be hidden from outer world and is only accessible by container object using `this.Xobj.Amethod` syntax.
 This is the natural behavior but also we can define appropriate interfaces for expose.

 N - Ability to call input-less methods (property) without `()` `int age() { return this._data; }`
 `int x = obj.age;`
 Note: This will interfer with notation of having methods as fields (ability to set method values at runtime to provide implementation for methods). `auto x = obj.age` what is type of x? is it int or is it a function pointer which returns int?

+? - Naming: - **Naming rules**: Advised but not mandatory: `someMethodName`, `some_variable_arg_field`, `MyClass`, `MyPackage`.
+It's better for classes to start with lowerCase because then we can have `int` and `func` and ... .
+`myClass`, `some_method`, `some_variable_arg_field`, `MyPackage`.

+? - Trait?
+trait vs composition: in trait, `this` is the container not the trait.

+? - No one should be able to alter class behavior without it's permission.
+Empty method body is some kind of permission which means others can propose bodies for this method.
+Other than that, container class cannot hide/shadow methods of composed objects.

+? - When composing two or more objects, how should we handle conflicts? rename/remove method? using hash?

+? - More control over co-routines (in golang dev mailing list they request for ability to set priority).

+? - Do we really need a keyword `promise` for this?
+Can't we implement a special case in the `core`?